custom-components/sensor.rpi_power/README.md

  	\__init__.py and manifest.json needs to be in the same folder

+and then restart homeassistant to make sure the component loads.

 Here is a list of the current values the component checks for

 | Value  | Description |